-14. Encumbrances
+15. Encumbrances

 Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of funds are recorded in order to reserve that portion of the applicable appropriation, is employed in the governmental fund types.
-Since appropriations lapse at year-end, the subsequent fiscal year's budget specifically provides for reappropriation of outstanding encumbrances to honor the prior commitments.
+Since appropriations lapse at yearend, the subsequent fiscal year's budget specifically provides for reappropriation of outstanding encumbrances to honor the prior commitments.
 Encumbrances do not constitute current year expenditures or liabilities.
-Encumbrances outstanding at year-end were \$578,062 for the General Fund.
+There were no encumbrances outstanding at year end.

-15. Use of Estimates
+16. Use of Estimates